 For those who have a small well behaved dog you are welcome to bring him/her and to keep safe there is a fence surrounding the hut.
 It also helps to keep the lambs from nibbling the lovely garden.

 The decoration is mostly Habitat, Ikea, John Lewis and Vanessa Arburthnott fabrics, with great lighting from Blackdown and those hand finished touches, an oak inset in the sink, beautifully crafted hooks and towel rails from Malcolm Shepherd.

 We have added some cupboards for extra storage, which I think was essential.

 What has the Blackdown customer experience been like?

 Really, really pleased!
 When I needed a little adjustment Will came down and sorted it out, nothing was too much trouble.
 But to be honest the attention to detail in the hut has been great.

 You’ve had your hut for two years now – how has it worn in that time?

 So far so good, it has worn well, although I am not sure I would have a Belfast sink again, that soon had some chips and looks worn, and has shrunk from the frame needing to be resealed.
 I like your new idea of copper!

-The attention to detail, the fact that you care, and are continually looking to add to your offering, coming up with new ideas and new artisan crafts people to add that extra touch.
+The attention to detail, the fact that you care, and are continually looking to add to your offering, coming up with new ideas and new artisan craftspeople to add that extra touch.
 I love the wow factor of the “posh” XL hut.
-The staff are always very helpful and are genuinely interest in talking to the customers.
+The staff are always very helpful and are genuinely interested in talking to the customers.
 Great customer service!